Mean Field Variational Bayesian Inference and Statistical Mechanics of Gaussian Mixture Model: Mean Field Variational Equations

 where

 is the normalization constant.
 Here $d\omega_g$ denotes the volume measure associated with the metric $g$.
-The map $\Phi$ depends also on $\mathscr{Z}$ however by Theorem \ref{thcgmm} the positive constant $C$ representing its convexity coefficient, is independent of $\mathscr{Z}$.
+We note that the map $\Phi$ depends also on $\mathscr{Z}$ however by Theorem \ref{thcgmm} the positive constant $C$ representing its convexity coefficient, is independent of $\mathscr{Z}$.

-If $\mu^1 _{} \times \mu^2 \in \mathscr{A}$ denotes the solution to the minimization problem (\ref{mfvbie}) then we know that the following system of equations holds:
+If $\mu^1 _{} \times \mu^2 \in \mathscr{A}$ denotes the solution to the minimization problem \eqref{mfvbie} then we know that the following system of equations holds: